scullyio/scully/docs/Reference/command-line-options.md

 ```

 Show the error from the plugin, but continue rendering.
-If you do not use the flag (by default is true) when you have an error into any plugin, the scully's run exit.
+If you do not use the flag (true by default) when you have an error in any plugin, Scully will exit.